mantidproject/mantid/docs/source/release/v3.13.0/diffraction.rst

 - :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>` is modified to comply with the U-shape convention for tube numbering for D2B.
 - :ref:`PowderDiffILLDetEffCorr <algm-PowderDiffILLDetEffCorr>` is extended to compute the detector efficiencies also for the 2-dimensional scanning diffractometer D2B at the ILL.
 - :ref:`PowderDiffILLDetEffCorr <algm-PowderDiffILLDetEffCorr>` is extended to provide automatic masking of the pixels with spurious calibration constants.
+- :ref:`PowderDiffILLDetEffCorr <algm-PowderDiffILLDetEffCorr>` will now ignore the last scan point data, if some of the input files have 26 points, instead of 25.
 - :ref:`PowderDiffILLDetScanReduction <algm-PowderDiffILLDetScanReduction>` is extended to provide initial masking of the top and bottom parts of the tubes, and final masking of the 2D outputs.
 - :ref:`WANDPowderReduction <algm-WANDPowderReduction>` performs powder diffraction data reduction for WAND² with calibration, monitor normalisation and background subtraction.